JovinLeong/SHDocs/README.md

 **TODO: Add abstract**

-## SHDocs dataseet
+## SHDocs dataset

 ### Dataset

-Our dataset is built on top of the [FUNSD dataset](https://guillaumejaume.github.io/FUNSD/) and comprises of 3184 scenes with 19104 images.
+Our dataset is built on top of the [FUNSD dataset](https://guillaumejaume.github.io/FUNSD/) and comprises 3184 scenes with 19104 images.
 We collect document images in different specularity conditions and provide a ground truth deglared counterfactual for use in specular highlight removal and image enhancement tasks.

 Our dataset can be downloaded [here](TODO: ADD LINK)(~13.5 GB).